rkhilwani/predictionio-buildpack/CUSTOM.md

 ```

 Note that some add-ons, such as Bonsai Elasticsearch, do not officially support attaching to multiple apps.
 In these cases, their config var values must be manually copied & maintained between the engine to the eventserver.

+## Using pre-release features

+A SNAPSHOT distribution of PredictionIO is included with this buildpack, to support a few features that are ahead of the main PredictionIO release:

+* Authenticated Elasticsearch 5 client & various fixes (to support [Universal Recommender](https://github.com/heroku/predictionio-engine-ur))
+* Batch predictions with the new `pio batchpredict` command

+[Compare the SNAPSHOT branch](https://github.com/apache/incubator-predictionio/compare/develop...mars:esclient-auth-with-batch-predict) to see all changes.

+### Switch an engine to SNAPSHOT

+* **build.sbt**
+  * change: `"0.11.0-incubating"` to: `"0.11.0-SNAPSHOT"`
+  * append: `resolvers += "Buildpack Repository" at "file://"+baseDirectory.value+"/repo"`
+* **template.json**
+  * change: `"0.11.0-incubating"` to: `"0.11.0-SNAPSHOT"`

+These changes will make the engine use the snapshot build included in the buildpack's `repo/`.

 ## Configuration